Capital punishment in the United States: Women's history and capital punishment

-Juvenile capital punishment

-In 1642, the first ever juvenile, Thomas Graunger, was sentenced to death in Plymouth Colony, Massachusetts, for bestiality.
-Since then, at least 361 other juveniles have been sentenced to the death penalty.
+In 1959, Leonard Shockley was put to the death in Maryland, becoming the last person in the United States who was executed while still a juvenile at the time of their execution.
 Kent v.
 United States (1966), turned the tides for juvenile capital punishment sentencing when it limited the waiver discretion juvenile courts had.
 Before this case, juvenile courts had the freedom to waiver juvenile cases to criminal courts without a hearing, which did not make the waiving process consistent across states.
 Discussions about abolishing the death penalty started occurring between 1983 and 1986.
 In 1987, Thompson v.
 Oklahoma, the Supreme Court threw away William Wayne Thompson's death sentence due to it being cruel and unusual punishment, as he was 15 years old at the time of the crime he committed; the judgment established that "evolving standards of decency" made it inappropriate to apply the death penalty for people under 16 years old at the time of their capital crime, although Thompson held that it was still constitutional to sentence juveniles 16 years or older to the death penalty.

 It was not until Roper v.
 Simmons that the juvenile death penalty was abolished due to the United States Supreme Court finding that the execution of juveniles is in conflict with the Eighth Amendment and Fourteenth Amendment, which deal with cruel and unusual punishment.
-Prior to completely abolishing the juvenile death penalty in 2005, any juvenile aged 16 years or older could be sentenced to death in some states, the last of whom was Scott Hain, executed in Oklahoma in 2003 for burning two people to death in a robbery at age 17.
+Prior to completely abolishing the juvenile death penalty in 2005, any juvenile aged 16 years or older could be sentenced to death in some states, the last of whom was Scott Hain, executed at the age of 32 in Oklahoma for the 2003 burning of two people to death during a robbery at age 17.
 Prior to Roper, there were 71 people on death row in the United States for crimes committed as juveniles.
 Since 2005, there have been no executions nor discussion of executing juveniles in the United States.